Esri/arcgis-runtime-samples-android/java/set-initial-map-location/README.md

 # Set Initial Map Location
-Demonstrates creating a map with an initial location by passing lat, long and level of detail values.
+Create a map with an initial location by passing lat, long and level of detail values.

 ![Set Initial Map Location App](set-initial-map-location.png)